reeddunkle/Codjo/Talking_Points/Optimizing.md

 It's common to find time and space competing with one another.
 People in every field talk about "design trade-offs".
 In CS, there tends to be a trade-off between time and space.
 You definitely want to minimize both, but at some level you'll probably find yourself facing design trade-offs.

 An example where you face a trade-off is with caching.
 A cache holds in memory some information that you've already spent time calculating, in order to speed up retrieving that information the next time you want it.
-Given the same input, it spares you the run-time.
+Given the same input, it spares you the runtime.
 In other words, you're using extra space to increase speed.

 At one end of the spectrum, you could imagine a cache that holds the result of every calculation your function might perform.
 Its space complexity would be infinite, but its time complexity given this (idealistic) cache could be constant.